Steph Curry’s Ankles

 This cycle is predictable, but it’s also preventable.

 When the ankle ligaments are injured, they can be braced to permit healing, or repaired.
 The longer the ankle stays unstable, the more likely the damaging cycle begins.
-Our ability to repair these joints has been much improved by our MRI-clarified understanding of anatomy, by the addition of growth factors and stem cells, and by the ability to regrow damaged articular cartilage with paste grafts.
+Our ability to repair these joints has been much improved by our MRI-clarified understanding of anatomy, by the addition of growth factors and by the ability to regrow damaged articular cartilage with paste grafts.
 Another factor is our evolving understanding of rehabilitation.
 This combination makes the repairs of today substantially faster than the olden days, when a full year was often lost to such injuries and recoveries.

 As for Steph Curry, the trick is to tape and brace his ankle so effectively that his ankle is stable, and resists the forces of running and jumping.
 Then—when the season ends—repair the damage before the terminal cartilage lesions occur.